ianmichels/marketo-measure-learn.en/help/onboarding/marketing-role/cmo-and-vp-why.md

 ---
-title: Why Bizible for CMOs & VPs
+title: Why Marketo Measure for CMOs & VPs
 description: This lesson summarizes Marketo Measure's key features and value for CMOs and other senior marketing leaders.
 role: Leader
 level: Beginner